nakiwalajosephine/Software-Engineering-Principles-Explained/README.md

 # Programming and Software Construction
 Both are used interchangeably but they have a significant difference between them that is to say;

 Programming involves writing code to solve a specific problems or implement an algorithm.
+**WHILE**

+Software construction is the process of building software products.
+It includes programming and other steps like testing, design, maintainability,